5G MEC Computation Handoff for Mobile Augmented Reality: Problem Formulation

-\textbf{Local vs Global}: The problem aims at optimizing user experience by minimizing overall user experienced delay for all UEs.
-The problem can be seen as a linear sum assignment problem which is also known as a minimum weight matching in bipartite graphs.
-Balanced assignment algorithms such as the Hungarian algorithm~\cite{bruff2005assignment} can be used to solve this problem.
-Therefore, an optimal solution to the problem with global information is possible.

-However, a global solution faces three challenges: 1) the potential for a single point of failure (the node making the global decisions), 2) the delay overhead caused by global information collection and decision dissemination can degrade system performance, and 3) most real-world standards require base stations to make their own handoff decisions (thus modification of standards would be required).
+However, the delay overhead caused by global information collection and decision dissemination can easily worsen the system performance.
+Moreover, most current standards require base stations to make their own handoff decisions and numerous standardized policies would require modifications.
 Therefore, we instead develop \textit{Comp-HO} as a local optimization algorithm and leave global optimization for future work.